-For example, in a near death experience, a Hindu is more likely to see a spiritual teacher or a heaven or hell as described in the epics and Puranas, whereas a Christian might see a Jesus like figure or an angel walking towards him in a bright light.
+For example, in a near death experience, a Hindu is more likely to see a spiritual teacher or a heaven or hell as described in the epics and Puranas, whereas a Christian might see a Jesus or Mary like figure or an angel walking towards him in a bright light.
 Similarly, Buddhists and Muslims might see different worlds and go through different experiences according to their beliefs.
 In all such cases it is their minds that seem to be drawing them into the worlds that match their beliefs, knowledge, and awareness.

 Everything is a projection, Maya

 Logically speaking, it appears that what people might experience in the last stages of their lives or in their afterlives is shaped largely by the quality and nature of their consciousness.
 It is a projection of their consciousness, which creates the reality and provides them with the experience.
 Since consciousness is unique to each person and to each case, the experience of reality will also be different to each person.
 It is more likely that if the same person undergoes two near death experiences at two stages in his life, one in the young age and the second in the old age, his two experiences may not entirely be the same.

 The diversity of experience in the phenomenal world is the common theme of life in all forms and stages.
 It holds true for every living being upon earth.
 You can see that nothing in creation is fixed.
 Everything moves and changes.
 The impermanence and flexibility of the world are why we experience our lives uniquely and differently.
 It is also reason enough for us to respect life, to be tolerant, and let each soul live its life.
 We may all go through identical situations, but they leave different impressions in our minds and consciousness because we all do not perceive, think or know alike.